ztsrin17/Data-Analyst-Luxembourg/T1-SQL/Case-Study-1-Dannys-Diner/README.md

-#### Findings

 ## Summary of Insights & Recommendations

+### Customers

 After analyzing the initial sales data, several key customer profiles have emerged:

 **Insight 1: Customer A is a "Premium Patron"**
     - While only visiting 4 times (Finding from Q2), they have the highest spending power at $76 (Finding from Q1).
 This indicates a high average spend per visit.
     - On their first visit, Customer A purchased Curry (the most expensive menu item) and Sushi (Finding from Q3), suggesting a willingness to try different items or an appreciation for a varied meal no matter the item price.
-    - Although initially exploring both premium Curry and Sushi on their first visit (Finding Q3), Customer A has developed a clear preference for Ramen over time (Finding Q5).
+    - Although initially exploring both Curry and Sushi on their first visit (Finding Q3), Customer A has developed a clear preference for Ramen over time (Finding Q5).

 **Insight 2: Customer B is the "Loyal Regular."**
     - They are the most frequent visitor with 6 visits (Finding from Q2), but their total spending is slightly lower at $74 (Finding from Q1).